BenBoonya/android-pet-carer/README.md

 from the users' feedback.

 ##### After May 2020
-We must maintain the application and plan to develop the new feature for serving the existing users and gaining new coming users.
+We must maintain the application and plan to develop the new features for serving the existing users and gaining new coming users.

 The detail of the project timeline is in this below link.